IDMX225/poem-props-Miguelms017/README.md

-# IDMX 11ty Sass Starter
+# Assignmevt: Poem Props

+This is an assignment for web development II class (IDMX-268-99v) which shows a public domain poem by using props (@imports, @include, etc.)

-The set of development scripts in this starter is configured to watch and compile a simple Sass structure using 11ty.
+The set of development scripts here is configured to watch and compile a simple Sass structure using 11ty.

 The code is located in the `src` folder and the page is created in the `public` folder.